 3. When will families know the exact amount of aid offered?

 New students will receive their financial aid offers at the time of their admission.
 Continuing students will receive their financial aid offers in late spring.

-You will see your MCAP scholarship on CalCentral begining in the 2017-18 school year.
+You will see your MCAP scholarship on CalCentral beginning in the 2018-19 school year.

-No. Families of students who are nonresidents of California will still be responsible for nonresident supplemental tuition and fees or for any additional cost of attendance beyond the standard student budget.
+No. Families of students who are nonresidents of California will be responsible for nonresident supplemental tuition.

 Campus financial aid officials generally consider typical assets for middle-income families to be an adjusted net worth of less than $200,000.
 This usually reflects the total amount of money a family has in cash, savings, checking, investments, and equity in real estate other than the primary home, as well as business net worth.
 Not considered are primary home equity and formal retirement assets such as 401(k), 403(b), IRA, or Keogh accounts.

 The Financial Aid and Scholarships Office makes the final determination about each family's expected contribution and Middle Class Access Plan scholarship amount by considering all factors affecting the family's overall financial situation and ability to pay.